mohamearif/Salesforce-PayPal-Transaction-Integration/README.md

 If you encounter any issues or have specific customization requirements, refer to the PayPalDataProcessorQueueable, PayPalDataScheduler & PayPalDataExportQueueable Apex classes for further adjustments.

-### Step 6: Permission
+### Step 6: Permission and Configuration

-Assign the 'PayPal_Data_Permissions' permission set to the user who needs to access the PayPal_Transaction__c records.
+1. Assign the 'PayPal_Data_Permissions' permission set to the user who needs to access the PayPal_Transaction__c tab/records.
+2. Visit manage records on custom metadata type 'Salesforce_PayPal_Transaction_Settings__mdt' to customize few of the settings such as

+    a.
+AccountRecordTypeDeveloperName - To set a specific Account Record Type while the Account records are created while exporting PayPal Transactions to Salesforce.

+    b.
+ContactRecordTypeDeveloperName - To set a specific Contact Record Type while the Contact records are created while exporting PayPal Transactions to Salesforce.

+    c.
+ExcludeAccountContact - Avoid creating accounts and contacts while exporting PayPal Transactions to Salesforce.

+    d.
+PageSize - Setting the PageSize of the export per API call on the Queueable Apex.